-Used in reference to the horse's willingness to allow the maintenance of a steady contact, the application of the aids, and/or the placement of the rider's weight.
+Used to describe the horse's willingness to allow the maintenance of a steady contact, the application of the aids, and/or the placement of the rider's weight.
 Absence of evasion or resistance.

 ACTIVITY

 Energy, vigor, liveliness - especially with reference to the motion of the hind legs.